 From Siena: Pienza and Montepulciano Small-Group Tour

-Drive through the beautiful Tuscan landscapes, and explore the towns of Pienza and Montepulciano.
-Enjoy a traditional lunch at a dairy farm, tour ancient cellars, and taste Vino Nobile wine.
+Drive through the beautiful Tuscan landscapes and explore the towns of Pienza and Montepulciano.
+Enjoy a traditional lunch at a local farm, tour ancient cellars, and taste Vino Nobile wine.

 Go to the website ▶

 One of the first towns to be entirely planned on paper by important architects and artists of the time, Pienza was commissioned by Pope Pius II - the humanist pope - to help him renovate his native town and bring it to new splendor.
-A wholesome lunch, based on fresh local ingredients will be waiting on a beautiful terrace (weather permitting) at a local dairy farm.
-Learn about the process of making Italy’s famous pecorino cheese.
+A wholesome lunch, based on fresh local ingredients will be waiting on a beautiful terrace (weather permitting) at a local farm.

 Continue in the afternoon to Montepulciano, one of Tuscany’s largest hill towns.
 Under the dominance of Siena in the Middle Ages, and Florence during the Renaissance, today it is renowned for its wine.
 See influences from both towns in the architecture and art of the historic center, located on a steep hill with beautiful views of the Tuscan and Umbrian border.